 Bachelor’s Degree in Nursing from a recognized university or an equivalent combination of education, training and experience.

-Successful completion of approved training in public health nursing or approved training in obstetrics, mental health, or some other speciality.
+Successful completion of approved training in public health nursing or approved training in obstetrics, mental health, or some other specialty.

 Two (2) years of nursing experience.